gdiminin/HaSAPPy/README.md

 ##PREREQUISITES

-To use HaSAPPy the Python 2.7 version has to be installed in the local machine (Python 3 is not compatible with some used pakages)
+To use HaSAPPy the Python 2.7 version has to be installed in the local machine (Python 3 is not compatible with some used pakages).

 HaSAPPy program requests the following Python Packages that can be downloaded/updated using the `pip -install` or `pip install --upgrade` command:
  - numpy
  - HTSeq